BUSTI

 The BUSTI project demonstrates the lightweight construction potential of thermoplastic fiber-reinforced composites in aviation by developing an innovative, continuous joining process for fuselage structures.
 The mono-material design of the joint completely eliminates the need for additional fasteners such as rivets.

-Animation: BUSTI Project
+Video: BUSTI Project

 © Fraunhofer IWS